-Sigh of relief: Parents and Athletes react to KSHSAA decision
+Sigh of relief: Parents and athletes react to KSHSAA decision

-“My son was texting me the whole time, mom what are they saying, have they said anything,” said mother Lisa Bennett.
+“My son was texting me the whole time, ‘Mom, what are they saying?
+Have they said anything?” said Lisa Bennett.

 The fate of winter competitions kept some families on their toes.